Yogibo

 Yogibo is a lifestyle furniture retailer, specializing in bean bag chairs and accessories.
 It also sells dog beds and Jogoball, an audio gaming console.

-As of March 2019, Yogibo has over US $60 million in retail sales and over 130 retail outlets worldwide.
+As of March 2023, Yogibo has reduced from over US$60 million in retail sales and over 130 retail outlets worldwide to an online only retailer.

 History

 Yogibo was created in early 2000s by Eyal Levy, when his wife was trying to find a way to make her pregnancy comfortable.
 In 2009, the company started operating in Nashua, New Hampshire and opened its first store in Natick, Massachusetts in 2010.
 The company has retail stores in the United States and has expanded in Canada, Japan, South Korea, Taiwan, Thailand and more through distribution in those countries.
-Yogibo’s manufacturing facility is located in Nashua, New Hampshire.
+Yogibo's manufacturing facility is located in Nashua, New Hampshire.

 Yogibo was the first certified sensory-inclusive retail chain in collaboration with KultureCity, a company which certifies and provides training to organizations.
 The two companies have collaboratively built sensory rooms in NBA, NFL, and MLB arenas in the country.

 In 2016, Yogibo held the Guinness world record for the world's largest bean bag chair.
 In the same year, Yogibo established a subsidiary in Korea, Yogibo Korea, Inc. David Park of the co-founding company is a close friend of Levy.
 The name "Yogibo" is pronounced the same as "여기보" in Korean.
 Its meaning is 'Look Here'.
 "We think it'll be a great fit" Levy said at time.

 In 2019, Yogibo partnered with Lucasfilm and Disney to introduce a Star Wars furniture collection.
 In November 2020, the company introduced Jogoball, a screen-less interactive game ball.
 It uses a six-axis motion detection technology and smart audio technology that pairs with a mobile application.

 On December 30, 2021, Yogibo LLC was acquired by its Japanese distributor, Webshark.
 On August 1, 2022, Webshark changed its name to Yogibo Inc.